CircleCI-Archived/dockerfile-wizard/README.md

 To use the Docker Wizard again, run `make reset` in the cloned directory, then repeat steps **4-6**.

+### How it works

+1. The `setup` script adds your requested version information to the config.yml file as environment variables
+1. The `generate.sh` script runs on CircleCI and generates a Dockerfile based on those environment variables
+1. CircleCI builds your Docker image from the generated Dockerfile, deploys it using your Docker credentials, and then tests your image using [Bats](https://github.com/sstephenson/bats), which we install in every Docker image built via this repository

 ### Notes

 - This repository has not been tested with every possible combination of versions/dependencies; you may encounter errors with some legacy versions of various languages/tools